 Securities Fraud Law Firm Dedicated to Investor Rights

-Kons Law Offices represents investors nationwide in securities arbitration and litigation matters.
+Kons Law Firm represents investors nationwide in securities arbitration and litigation matters.
 Committed to protecting investor’s rights, the Firm helps investors recover the investment losses they may have suffered as a result of securities fraud, investment fraud, financial advisor misconduct, or unsuitable investment recommendations.

 The Firm’s practice is national in scope – routinely practicing throughout the United States.
 The Firm also associates with co-counsel or other securities attorneys to provide the best possible representation to its clients.

 The Financial Industry Regulatory Authority (FINRA) is the largest independent regulator for all securities firms doing business in the United States.
 FINRA (formerly known as the National Association of Securities Dealers or the NASD) regulates approximately 4,345 brokerage firms and approximately 635,145 registered securities representatives.
 FINRA is dedicated to facilitating investor protection and market integrity through effective and efficient regulation of the securities industry.

 FINRA operates the largest dispute resolution forum in the securities industry to assist in the resolution of disputes between and among investors, brokerage firms and individual brokers.
 FINRA arbitration is the primary means by which disputes between investors and their financial advisors (and their brokerage firms) are resolved.
 FINRA arbitration is an alternative to litigation or mediation in order to resolve a securities dispute.